FlorianGericke/DMXControl-files/dmxControl/projects/starter_project/ReadMe.md

 This project and documentation are a work in progress.
 That’s why there is currently no project starter in this repository.
 I will add it when I have something ready.

+I build this Starte Projet for my AKAI APC mini midi Controler.
+When Using another changes in the Input Assignment will be nessary

 ## General

 The starter project is used when creating a new project.
 The purpose of this project is to reduce redundant configuration and programming of repetitive functions.